-Comment: Suppliers in China are regularly visited by the local buying office staff, including conducting in-line assessments where production is monitored closely.
-The suppliers in other countries are annually visited by Amsterdam staff.
+Comment: The suppliers in other countries than China are annually visited by staff based in the Netherlands (by both CSR and buying department).
+Suppliers in China are regularly visited by the Amsterdam-based staff as well as local buying office staff, including conducting in-line assessments where production is monitored closely.
 FWF audits did not identify unknown subcontractors.
-Suitsupply has contacted FWF throughout the year to discuss potential new suppliers for sampling or full production.
+If SuitSupply found undisclosed subcontractors, the company used a similar onboarding procedure as with other suppliers.
+SuitSupply has contacted FWF throughout the year to discuss potential new suppliers for sampling or full production.